 Phone camera quality has been improved to the point where they can be compared to the quality of standalone cameras.
-This along with the inherent capability of processing/transfering data and the ability to interface with various types of software makes it an ideal platform to build off of.
+This, along with the inherent capability of processing/transfering data and the ability to interface with various types of software, makes smartphone cameras an ideal platform to build off of.
 While the quality is sufficient for the intended use, the lack of depth perception is one factor that leads to the biggest problem in applying the smart phone as a solution.

-2.3 Stereoscopic Display Technology
+2.3 Preliminary Considerations in Stereoscopic Display Technology

 Several methods of creating and viewing a stereoscopic display are currently employed.
 One of the most common methods of doing so is through the use of anaglyph filter.
 This consists of overlaying two chromatically different masks over an image.
 These filters are slightly offset to create two layered images.
 These colored masks are then perceived by an observer through the use of anaglyph glasses.
 The observer gets a sense of depth through the disparity between the images.
 The anaglyph image can be displayed on a normal monitor and allows for the observer to be aware of their surroundings [5].
+A second potential display platform is entry-level wearable virtual reality devices that process real time video via programming.
+Each eyepiece on the VR device can receive different visual inputs, thus effectively forming depth perception when the user views the real time video transmitted from the smartphone.